lacistijo/Getting_and_Cleaning_Data/README.md

 ### The script

-* Reads in the relevant training and testing data
+* Reads in the relevant training and testing data.
 * Adds the subjects and acitivities and varibale names to the training and test measurements.
 * Binds together the training and test dataset.
 * Selects the variables which contiain the mean and std_dev of the measurements.
 * Converts the activities to factor type and decodes the activity ids into meaningful descriptions.
 * Creates a dataset with the average of each variable for each activity and each subject.
-* Formatting the final dataset to make it comply with the rules required for tidy data
+* Formatting the final dataset to make it comply with the rules required for tidy data.
-* Writing the resulting dataset to a file
+* Writing the resulting dataset to a file.